 Who is reduced paid up insurance best for?

-Reduced paid-up insurance is a good choice for policyholders who are struggling to make whole life insurance premium payments, but want to keep death benefit protection in place, and do not mind reducing the coverage amount in order to keep all the whole life insurance features intact.
+Reduced paid up life insurance is a good choice for policyholders who are struggling to make whole life insurance premium payments, but want to keep death benefit protection in place, and do not mind reducing the coverage amount in order to keep all the whole life features intact.

-Some of the main advantages of reduced paid up insurance are:
+Some of the main advantages of reduced paid up life insurance are:

-- Your family will receive a death benefit: The payout may be lower, but you can still rest easy knowing your loved ones will receive financial assistance when you pass away.
+The payout may be lower, but you can still rest easy knowing your loved ones will receive death benefit when you pass away.

-- You will continue to accumulate cash value: With reduced paid-up insurance, the new policy retains all the features of whole life insurance.
+With reduced paid up life insurance, the new policy retains all the features of whole life policy.
 That means it will build cash value, which you can use while you are still alive.

 Reduced paid-up insurance option lets you purchase a new permanent life policy with a single premium payment using your existing plan’s cash value.
 The new policy will have a lower death benefit, but it will accumulate cash value and last your entire lifetime.